 to create any kind of major confusion.
 Those people that think "hey why is

 this stopped when I didn't do anything?" will quickly learn that is just the

 default upon opening a workflow.

-#18 Updated by Laura Downey about 13 years ago
+#18 Updated by Laura Downey over 13 years ago

 Re-opening this bug for a couple of reasons.

 1) toolbar icons don't display correctly for the first four icons in the